 Together we’re fighting to save spoon-billed sandpipers, or Spoonies, from extinction!

-In this live broadcast Kate Humble takes you behind the scenes for the very first time to hear exclusive news from the people in the front line of conservation efforts.
+In this live broadcast, from 2015, Kate Humble takes you behind the scenes for the very first time to hear exclusive news from the people in the front line of conservation efforts.

 The spoon-billed sandpiper conservation breeding programme is a collaboration between WWT, Birds Russia, Moscow Zoo and the RSPB working with colleagues from the BTO, BirdLife International, ArcCona and the Spoon-billed Sandpiper Task Force.
 Special thanks are also due to Leica Camera AG as WWT’s exclusive optic partner & Telestream for supporting our live streaming.